sap-tutorials/Tutorials/tutorials/luigi-app-ui5/luigi-app-ui5.md

 npm start
 ```

 You should be able to access the app at `http://localhost:8080/index.html`.
+If you want to see the UI5 project in the context of the larger app, open a new terminal window, navigate to `react-core-mf` and run `npm start`.
+Refresh your browser to see the changes.

 [VALIDATE_1]